polterguy/anarq/README.md

 * public
 * protected
-* moderated

 Public posts are visible to anyone, including users just passing by as visitors, not being authenticated.
 Protected posts are only for users that have registered on the site, and having confirmed their email address.
-Moderated is typically not really interesting when creating a post, but rather applied later by a moderator if he or she chooses to moderate the posting for some reasons.

 The endpoint will return the ID of the item created, allowing you to for instance instantly navigate to the item, or somehow show it to the user as it's created.

 ### PUT magic/modules/anarq/posts/post